 It has been a strange year.
 As lockdown descended, our streets emptied, our museums closed, and our way of life changed.

 Over the past year the events team at Royal Museums Greenwich have worked hard with our clients throughout, postponing events where necessary, facilitating COVID safe events in those periods we could, and planned for our safe return to events again.

 We are thrilled that restrictions are now lifted on events and the information below and our frequently asked questions outline the measures we are continuing to take to keep you safe.

-The events team continue to provide online support and are available to answer any questions on email@example.com or on 0208 312 8517.
+The events team continue to provide support online and in person and are available to answer any questions on email@example.com or on 0208 312 8517.

 Covid 19 - Plan your future events - FAQs

-We are thrilled to be able to invite you back to our venues in person from the 12th April 2021 as follows:
+We are thrilled to be able to invite you to our venues in person Monday to Friday as follows: